MOLOKAI RACE WEEK 2024

-Luke is constantly looking at the swell, wind and tide to put you in the best spot at the right time, this is why you progress so dramatically as a paddler in just 7 days.
+Luke is constantly looking at the swell, wind and tide to put you in the best spot at the right time, this is why you progress so dramatically as a paddler in just one week.

 Our Team Culture

 Traveling as a team is a lot of fun, every day is like a fun school excursion and new friendships are formed.
-We have Hawaii team shirts to wear - rock them and wear them with pride.
+We have a cool team kit you can wear - rock them and wear them with pride.

 Will there be time to sightsee?

 During the paddle trip, each day’s paddling is optional, so if you prefer to sightsee rather than paddle, then let Luke know at least the day before so that he can adjust arrangements.
-Remember though, you are in Hawaii to experience the amazing downwind opportunities, so make sure you take advantage of all the opportunities that are presented, and perhaps tack on sightseeing time before / after the trip
+Remember though, you are in Hawaii to experience the amazing downwind/wave paddling opportunities, so make sure you take advantage of all the opportunities and perhaps tack on sightseeing time before / after the trip

 Got more questions?